You've found the ideal role, in a company that's a perfect fit, but how can you stand out from the crowd when interviewing online?

 It would definitely be difficult – if not nigh on impossible – to drum up these perfect answers on the spot.
 So, make sure you prepare, figure out your examples and write them down so that you are familiar with them.
 You should know them inside out – you don’t want to have to refer to them during the interview.
 Reading a script is a sure-fire way to lose that magic!

-- Eye contact on Zoom is just as important – if not more so – than in face-to-face interviews.
+Eye contact on Zoom is just as important – if not more so – than in face-to-face interviews.
 Make sure your expression is interested and receptive.
+Look down the camera rather than at your face on the screen, so the interviewer feels more involved.

-- Set up the technology in advance to ensure the interview starts smoothly.
+Set up the technology in advance to ensure the interview starts smoothly.
 Is your face well-lit?
-What’s in the background?
+What’s in the background - have you curated your square?
 Is your microphone working?

 Good luck with your interview!